impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

  - examples of how to use the `ls` command
  - various other bits of information which aren't immediately relevant to us now

-If you're not familiar with `man` pages, I recommend at least skimming the page for `ls`.
+If you're not familiar with `man` pages, I recommend running `man ls` in your terminal, and skimming the results.

 ### Looking up the `man` page for `set`